dsi-clinic/2025-spring-uchicago-transportation/QUESTIONS.md

 - Do stops in high-traffic areas exhibit significantly different waiting patterns compared to stops in less busy areas?
   - Flag for "high traffic area"

+Kristen:
+- Which shuttles have the lowest and highest ridership on average?
+- What is the average duration of trips across each route (from the first stop to the last stop); is there a lot of variance here too?
+- Which stops on each route have the longest average stop duration?